Code-Institute-Submissions/green_bee_crafts/README.md

 [Back to Top](#table-of-contents)
 ## Bugs

-* Bugs that hve been encoutered during this project can be found in the following file.
+* Bugs that have been encoutered during this project can be found in the following file.
 [Bug fixes](bugs.md)

 [Back to Top](#table-of-contents)